-Item Recommendation GNSO SubPro ccPDP4 VM Subgroup Comment/Observation of the sub- Recommendation Recommendation group Note discussion on requirements for IDN ccTLD string: Technical criteria in general/ IDN TLDs strings must comply with IDNA2008 (RFCs 5890-5895) or its successor(s).
-2 IDN variant TLDs {t1, t1v1, } MUST be allocated to same entity.
-For IDN variant TLDs that arise from an application and the RZ-LGR, all allocatable IDN variant TLD labels in the set must be allocated to the same entity or withheld for possible allocation only to that entity.
-In other words, for a top- level label t1 allocated to Entity X, its allocatable variant label t1v1 must only be allocated to Entity X or else withheld for possible allocation only to Entity X. Recommendation 25.5: IDN gTLDs identified as variant TLDs of already existing or applied for gTLDs will be allowed only if labels are allocated to the same entity and, when delegated, only if they have the same back-end registry service provider.
+Item Recommendation GNSO SubPro ccPDP4 VM Subgroup Comment/Observation of the sub-group Recommendation Recommendation submission system should do all feasible algorithmic checking of TLDs, including against RZ-LGRs and ASCII string requirements, to better ensure that only valid ASCII and IDN TLDs can be submitted.
+A proposed TLD might be algorithmically found to be valid, algorithmically found to be invalid, or verifying its validity may not be possible using algorithmic checking.
+Only in the latter case, when a proposed TLD doesn't fit all the conditions for automatic checking, a manual review should occur to validate or invalidate the TLD.
+2 IDN variant TLDs {t1, t1v1,} MUST be allocated to same entity.
+For IDN variant TLDs that arise from an application and the RZ- LGR, all allocatable IDN variant TLD labels in the set must be allocated to the same entity or withheld for possible Recommendation 25.5: IDN gTLDs identified as variant TLDs of already existing or applied for gTLDs will be allowed only if labels are allocated to the same entity and, when delegated, only if they have the same back-end registry service provider.
 This policy must be captured in relevant Registry Agreements.
-Question: in description the word arise is used: Does this imply no need to request?
-The Variants are assigned automatically?What are characteristics of entity in context of IDNccTLDs?
-Once a selected strings has been verified, it will be delegated as a ccTLD to the ccTLD Manager.
-Is this the idea?Note that some ccTLD Managers have an arrangement with a back-end provider.
-Should a similar, mandatory arrangement for delegation of variants?ccNSO Institutional Issue.
+IDN variant TLDs {T1, T1V1, ,T1Vx} MUST be delegated to same entity.
+All allocatable IDNccTLD variant TLD strings from the set of IDNccTLD generated as variant from the selected IDNccTLD string by applying the RZ-LGR, MUST be delegated or transferred (also in case of a revocation) to one and the same the same entity or Question: in description the word arise is used: Does this imply no need to request?
+The Variants are assigned automatically?
+What are characteristics of entity in context of IDNccTLDs?
+Once a selected string has been verified, it will be delegated as a ccTLD to the ccTLD Manager.
+Is this the idea?
+Note that some ccTLD Managers have an arrangement with a back-end provider.
+Should a similar, mandatory arrangement be provided as a requirement for delegation of variants? ccNSO Institutional Issue.
 Assuming variants will be delegated to the same ccTLD Manager, should the ccTLD Manager for each and every variant of the selected IDNccTLD string be